Dr. Valeria Tosello, Biologist

 De-regulated signaling pathways in T-leukemia/lymhoma, mechanisms of resistance and relapse.

 - NOTCH1 pathway results mutated in over 60% of cases of T-ALL cases, making NOTCH1 oncogene an appealing molecular target in T-ALL.
 In the last years, different attempts to target NOTCH signaling in T-ALL have been developed: the administration of GSI, which block cleavage of NOTCH receptors and the use of anti-NOTCH1 antibodies that more specifically target T-ALL cells carrying NOTCH1 activation.
 In this scenario, the understanding of the molecular mechanisms downstream of NOTCH1 signaling is fundamental to design novel therapeutic strategies.
-The role microRNAs downstream NOTCH1 signaling have been recently explored, however their role is not completely clear.
+In particular, an altered metabolism downstream NOTCH1 is recently emerging.
 Our laboratory is now focused on the role of NOTCH1 pathway in deregulated metabolism with particular respect to amino acid metabolism.
 Always in the context of oncogenic NOTCH1 signaling, our laboratory is studying the role of microRNA in T-ALL growth and survival.